MR-S92/PowerBI--Data-Analysis-Emerald-Bank/README.md

 ## PowerBI/SQL-Data Analysis Emerald Crown Bank
-Developing and refining my skills in MySQL and Power BI by creating a project to analyze Emerald Bank customer data.
+Developing and refining my skills in SQL and Power BI by creating a project to analyze Emerald Bank customer data.
 The process involved generating a dataset in MySQL without using any external data, followed by data cleaning, optimization, and later using Power BI to visualize and gain deeper insights into customer data and business decisions.

 ## Project Objective